Architecture

 - The shared Hub layer is where system truth, policy, authorization, and user control stay anchored.

-- local runtimes and optional external services remain attached boundaries instead of hidden replacement control planes
+- local and remote runtime surfaces remain attached boundaries rather than hidden replacement control planes

 - cloud services can be used, but they do not have to become the place where policy or runtime truth lives